 The SI distraction test can also be performed on the posterior joint by reaching under the patient on each side and lifting upwards at the iliac in similar style as the standard test.
 Once again, this motion can evaluate the presence of pain, as well as areas of abnormal tension or motion on either side of the sacroiliac joint.

-Iliac Gapping Test for Diagnostic Evaluation
+Iliac Gapping Diagnostic Evaluation

 The gapping test is certainly far from accurate as a sole method of diagnosis.
 It is best utilized as part of a combined evidence gathering evaluation to determine if the sacroiliac joint might be the source of pain.
 Other notable tests that are complementary include the iliac compression test, the FABER or Patrick test and the thigh thrust sacroiliac test.